peterWSU109/ThermalPi/README.md

 ## Build Notes

 ### Code for misc. hardware components
-The current build has code for various hardware components toggled via GPIO pins.
-It requires two scripts to run at Pi start up.
-This code may be unnecessary depending on how you would like to implement the project.
+The main_loop_GPIO.py file has code for an integrated hardware system.
+It's effected GPIO pins are explained below.
+The main_loop.py and main_functions.py have had any GPIO references removed.
 1) GPIO 11 and GPIO 4 toggle a relay to allow for single push button on/off
 2) GPIO 23 toggles a relay that activates the screen backlight (The team directly soldered a relay to short circuit a backlight switch)
 3) GPIO 24 toggles a relay that activates a case fan

 ### Known Issues

-1) Code - The initial ambient temperature calibration can sometimes error because a 'false' positive face is present
+1) The initial ambient temperature calibration can sometimes error because a 'false' positive face is present
-2) hardware - The 3D printed enclosure design can fit the hardware inside, but DOES NOT have effective mounts - We used some hot glue and drill to make it work :)
-3) Code - The code that adjusts for mismatched FOVs of the thermal camera and conventional camera is very basic.
+3) The function that adjusts for mismatched FOVs of the thermal camera and conventional camera is very basic.
 Could be written much better to adjust for lens distortion

 ## Basic Software and Component Installation
 ### Setting up the thermal camera